Mindful Media Consumption

 About Victoria Hood

 Victoria has been working in the mental health and addiction field over the past 7 years since leaving University with an honours degree in Psychology.
 During her time spent working in addiction, Victoria was introduced to the practice of mindfulness.
-Since this time Victoria has become extremely passionate about incorporating mindfulness into both her professional and her family life.
+Since then, Victoria has become extremely passionate about incorporating mindfulness into her professional and family life.

 Victoria has an honours degree in Psychology from the University of Canterbury.
-She is a Life Coach, Mindfulness Coach, Mindfulness Practitioner in schools and is a passionate holistic health and well-being advocate and facilitator of mindfulness based workshops.
+She is a Life Coach, Mindfulness Coach, and Mindfulness Practitioner in schools and is a passionate holistic health and well-being advocate and facilitator of mindfulness-based workshops.

 Leave a comment